openstack/tacker-specs/specs/yoga/multi-tenant-policy.rst

 Currently Tacker can associate a VIM with a VNF, even if both belong to different tenants.

-For example, admin user can instantiate VNF using VIM belongs to different tenant than VNF.
+For example, admin user can instantiate VNF using VIM belonging to different tenant than VNF.
-None admin user cannot terminate VNF because the none admin user isn't belong to tenant of VIM.
+A non-admin user cannot terminate VNF because the non-admin user doesn't belong to the tenant of VIM.

 #.
-None admin user creates a VNF.
+The non-admin user creates a VNF.
 #.
-Admin user instantiates the VNF by specifying a VIM to which non-admin user
+The admin user instantiates the VNF by specifying a VIM to which the non-admin
-   doesn't belong.
+   user doesn't belong.
 #.
-None admin user cannot terminates the VNF.
+The non-admin user cannot terminates the VNF.

 It does not problem that the admin user can get resource information for VNF or operate VNF LCM.